atom/teletype-server/README.md

 ![screen shot 2017-09-29 at 12 18 54](https://user-images.githubusercontent.com/482957/31011960-649b70be-a510-11e7-9d7c-b8a5a3b8e630.png)

-The real-time package can be instructed to use one of these servers by opening the package's settings page and assigning the base URL.
+The teletype package can be instructed to use one of these servers by opening the package's settings page and assigning the base URL.

 ![screen shot 2017-09-28 at 11 46 08 am](https://user-images.githubusercontent.com/1789/30982114-b918d8ca-a443-11e7-83d3-65f0e35e99c3.png)